AuroBreeze/quick-c/README.en.md

   - For each level, recursively downward up to `search.down` (default 3)
   - The first directory containing `Makefile`/`makefile`/`GNUmakefile` is used as cwd
   - Directories in `ignore_dirs` are skipped (default: `.git`, `node_modules`, `.cache`)
+  - Enhancement: for ignored directories, perform a one-level probe (no recursion).
+If a Makefile exists at the root of that ignored directory, include it as a candidate

+When multiple results are found, Telescope shows paths relative to `:pwd` for clarity (e.g., `./build`, `./sub/dir`).

 ## 🛠️ Architecture